created vs mounted November 10, 2025

 Use if: You need to access or modify the DOM of your component immediately before or after the initial render.

 Do not use if: You need to fetch some data for your component on initialization.
 Use created (or created + activated for keep-alive components) for this instead, especially if you need that data during server-side rendering.
+Maybe now you get the idea of Vue created vs mounted

 You can read our other blog about how to make authentication in laravel 9